piotrkulpinski/css-style-guides/README.md

 ## Naming conventions

+### Module naming

 Naming conventions in CSS are very useful in making your code more strict, more transparent, and more informative.

-A good naming convention will tell you and your team
+A good naming convention will tell you and your contributors

 - what type of thing a class does;
 - where a class can be used;